gyshan/gyshan.github.io/_posts/2017-12-12-basic-folder-structure-for-bioinformatics.md

   - Bioinformatics
 ---

-Yesterday, a friend of mine asked me if there was a good way to organize folders for a bioinformatics project.
-That is also a good question to me.
-As for me, when dealing with a relatively light-weight project such as testing a script for GC content counting or performing simple BLAST, I would prefer to use flat folder.
+Yesterday, a friend of mine asked me if there was an excellent way to organize folders for a bioinformatics project.
+That is also an excellent question to me.
+As for me, when dealing with a relatively light-weight project such as testing a script for GC content counting or performing pure BLAST, I would prefer to use a flat folder.

 However, when developing a relatively heavy-weight product such as an algorithm, like microsatellite instability determination or an auto-interpretation algorithm for NGS variants under ACMG guidelines, a flat folder structure is not well enough to support a project like this.